bigchaindb/bigchaindb/docs/source/topic-guides/models.md

 #### One Current Owner

-If there is only one _current owner_, the fulfillment will be a single-signature fulfillment.
+If there is only one _current owner_, the fulfillment will be a simple signature fulfillment (i.e. containing just one signature).

 ```json
 {